- Earley parser, capable of parsing any context-free grammar

 - Stand-alone parser generator - create a small independent parser to embed in your project.

-- Automatic line & column tracking
+- Automatic line & column tracking (for both tokens and matched rules)

 - Automatic terminal collision resolution